spoilaro/Battleship-Game/README.md

 ## Development

 - Uses `mypy` for type checking – `mypy battleship/` to type check the project.
+- At the moment testing is only implemented for the ComputerPlayer
+  - Run the test for this with `python -m unittest tests/test_ComputerPlayer.py`
+    TODO: More test cases for everything

 ## Template Creator

 Open the [template creator](./template_creator/__main__.py) and edit the grid.
 After editing run `python -m template_creator` and give a name to template when prompted.
 Templates serialized to [template folder](./templates/).